ghga-de/sandbox-metadata/ega-examples/transformed/README.md

 # Transformed GHGA-compatible EGA JSON

-This folder consists of EGA metadata JSON transformed from [../original]().
+This folder consists of EGA metadata JSON transformed from the [original EGA JSON](../original/).

 To transform the original JSON to a GHGA compatible form: